-Deakin was founded in 1974, making it the youngest out of the top universities in Melbourne.
+Melbourne’s great Deakin University was founded in 1974, making it the youngest out of the top universities in Melbourne.
 Around 50,000 students are enrolled at Deakin, with 22% of the student body being international students.
 Deakin is structured into four faculties – Arts and Education; Business and Law; Health; and Science, Engineering and Built Environment.
 Deakin is well regarded for its Health courses and its Nursing program is ranked #24 in the world by QS.
 Deakin offers 116 undergraduate courses and 153 postgraduate courses, which you can explore through their Course Finder.

 Deakin’s main campus is located in the suburban area of Burwood, which is a 30-minute drive from the centre of Melbourne.

 - For domestic students, the average required ATAR is 65.15

 - International students should refer to their 2019 Undergraduate Course Guide to find course-specific admission scores for each country

 - The minimum accepted IELTS score for Deakin courses is an overall 6.0, however requirements a course dependent.
 Students should refer to their Undergraduate English language requirements and Postgraduate English language requirements.